pensjonatus/flash-fiction/blog/the-nightwatchman.md

 ---
-title: 'The Nightwatchman'
+title: The Nightwatchman
 date: '2012-07-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The girl took a shortcut through an alley.
 Big mistake.
 Freddy was pretty horny